Sanjaya-Inc/sjy-version-catalog-ui/README.md

 This module provides a centralized version catalog for managing dependencies in your Gradle project.
 It simplifies dependency management by defining versions and libraries in a single TOML file.
+# Deprecated use merged version catalog on buildlogic
 ## How to Use

 ### 1. Add as a Git Submodule